jack23247/blog/_posts/2022-04-29-blame-your-drivers.md

  - windows-xp
 ---

+> [2022-06-06:jack23247](jack23247@pm.me) Good news and bad news: the system has suffered a critical failure due to a faulty PSU, that rendered the OS unbootable: funnily enough, the failure mode was...  corruption of `MSVCP600.DLL`!
+I was able to recover my data and to reinstall the OS, this time using the AHCI driver instead.
+Keep in mind that, no matter which driver revision I used, sometimes the I/O perfomance jitters.
+If you have such a system and know a solution, please get in touch!

 I have a little gaming system built around an ITX motherboard with an integrated nVidia GPU that I use for Windows XP retrogaming.
 The system is quite nice and, on paper, should enable me to enjoy a lot of classic PC-only games without adding a dime to the bill.
 The system is configured as follows:

 #### Specs